An Arbitrary Scale Super-Resolution Approach for 3D MR Images via Implicit Neural Representation

 \subsection{Problem Modeling}

-In our previous work \cite{IREM}, we suppose that the desired HR image $I_\mathbf{hr}$ and the observed LR image $I_\mathbf{lr}$ can be modeled via a same implicit function as defined below:
+In our previous work \cite{IREM}, we suppose that the desired HR image $I_\mathbf{hr}$ and the observed LR image $I_\mathbf{lr}$ can be modeled via the same coordinated-based implicit function as below:

 where $\mathbf{x}=(x,y,z)$ denotes any 3D voxel spatial coordinate, and $I$ denotes the voxel intensity at the coordinate $\mathbf{x}$ in the image.
-The pair of HR and LR images are considered as the explicit representation of the implicit function $f_\theta(\mathbf{x})$ with different sampling rate.
+Note that our coordinate system is slightly different from the physical-world coordinate system.
+Specifically, the physical-world coordinates are built on the spatial information of MR images (origin, direction, and spacing).
+Instead, our voxel coordinates are constructed based on the size of the MR images in the subject frame of reference and are normalized to the range of [-1, 1] along each dimension.
+The pair of HR and LR images are considered as the explicit representation of the implicit function $f_\theta(\mathbf{x})$ with different sampling rates.
 In the HR image $I_\mathbf{hr}$, more voxels are included than that in the LR image $I_\mathbf{lr}$.
 As we suppose the function $f_\theta(\mathbf{x})$ is continuous with the spatial coordinate system $\mathbf{x}$, once the function is well approached, an arbitrary up-sampling scale for the LR image can be achieved.
 However, it is impractical to train a specific function $f_\theta(\mathbf{x})$ for each image.
 Instead, we are eager to find a more flexible implicit function that is able to represent each pair of LR and HR images in the SR task.
-Towards this end, we propose a novel implicit voxel function $F_\theta$, which is expressed as below:
+Towards this end, we propose a novel implicit voxel function $\mathcal{F}_\theta$ as below:

-where $v_\mathbf{x}^i \in \mathbb{R}^{128}$ denotes a latent space feature vector for the voxel intensity at the spatial coordinate $\mathbf{x}$ in image $I^i$.
-The vector is extracted using a SR task-specific convonlutional encoder.
-Instead of simply representing an image via spatial system, variable of $\mathcal{F}_\theta$ includes both coordinate and intensity embedding features of the MR images to be reconstructed.
-By combining convolutional encoders with implicit function decoders, our model is able to integrate local image intensity information, thus substantially improves the ability of the implicit decoder to represent and recover fine image details when scaling to any finer image resolution.
+where $v_\mathbf{x}^i \in \mathbb{R}^{128}$ denotes a voxel-specific latent space feature vector for the voxel intensity at the spatial coordinate $\mathbf{x}$ in image $I^i$.
+The vector is extracted using an SR task-specific convolutional encoder.
+Instead of simply representing an image via a spatial system, the variables of $\mathcal{F}_\theta$ include both coordinate and intensity embedding features of the MR images to be reconstructed.
+By combining convolutional encoders with implicit function decoders, our model is able to integrate the local semantic information in latent space, thus substantially improving the ability of the implicit decoder to represent and recover fine image details when scaling to any finer image resolution.